ralphjsmit/filament/docs/10-testing/04-testing-schemas.md

 });
 ```

-> If you have multiple forms on a Livewire component, you can specify which form you want to check for the existence of the field like `assertFormFieldExists('title', 'createPostForm')`.
+> If you have multiple schemas on a Livewire component, you can specify which form you want to check for the existence of the field like `assertFormFieldExists('title', 'createPostForm')`.

-### Hidden fields
+### Testing the visibility of form fields

 To ensure that a field is visible, pass the name to `assertFormFieldVisible()`: